-In this specialization, you will gain conceptual oversight into the modern practice of management and develop a strong understanding of how to apply theory to practice in the business environment.
-You will explore leadership functions of environmental and legal compliance, as well as contemporary policy issues in business, economics and marketing management.
-You will also use your critical thinking skills to analyze workplace examples of organizational leadership and financial asset management.
-You will further demonstrate these skills in a final written research project where you will have to investigate and identify a workplace problem and present a recommendation for preventative action.
+With a broad understanding of business, management generalists are poised to take on a variety of leadership roles.
+Through NCU’s online MBA in Management, you will gain conceptual oversight into modern theories of management and develop a strong understanding of how to apply theory to practice in the business environment.
+Led by your mentoring professors, you will explore leadership functions for environmental and legal compliance, as well as contemporary policy issues in business, economics and marketing management.
+During your MBA in Management program you will also use your critical thinking skills to analyze workplace examples of organizational leadership and financial asset management and further demonstrate your mastery of these skills in a final written research project.

 MBA Degree Requirements